 How to do more pullups?

-Without knowing it I had used the Grease the Groove method by Pavel Tsatsouline for my early pullup training.
-Several times each day, I visited the neighbourhood fitness corner just to attempt pullups.
+Without knowing it, I used the Grease the Groove method by Pavel Tsatsouline for my pre-army pullup training.
+Several times a day, I visited my neighbourhood fitness area to attempt pullups.
+This method essentially means doing as many “pullups” you can; the pullups could be easier progressions or half-attempts.

 So this is the single-most important method for increasing pullups — even if you can do zero.
-To do more consecutive pullups, you need to train more in pullups.
+To do more consecutive pullups, you need to train more in pullups (or half pullups).
 You need to be obsessive.
 You need to put in more time.

 Pullup Bar